ergoplatform/ergodocs/docs/node/install/troubleshooting.md

 ###  Got GetReaders request in state None

+> It is normal to recieve this in the first few minutes of starting the node.

 This means that the database cannot be read.
 If this is happening continuously it likely indicates database corruption.
 This can happen due to unexpected shutdowns and also due to

 ```